 The top 5 reporting sectors for ransomware accounted for 47 per cent of all ransomware-related cybercrime reported to ReportCyber during the 2021–22 financial year.

-The ACSC responded to 135 cyber security incidents related to ransomware, an increase of over 75 per cent compared to 2019–20.
-In addition, the ACSC identified and notified 148 organisations of ransomware activity
+The ASD's ACSC responded to 135 cyber security incidents related to ransomware, an increase of over 75 per cent compared to 2019–20.
+In addition, the ASD's ACSC identified and notified 148 organisations of ransomware activity

 AFP–ACSC–ACIC Initiative: Operation Orcus

 In July 2021, the AFP established Operation Orcus, an AFP-led multi-agency taskforce to coordinate law enforcement efforts against ransomware, particularly targeting ransomware developers and those who use RaaS.
-The taskforce comprises AFP, ACSC, ACIC, AUSTRAC and state and territory police.
+The taskforce comprises AFP, ASD's ACSC, ACIC, AUSTRAC and state and territory police.
 Operation Orcus also works with international partners, including Interpol and Europol.

 During 2021–22, Operation Orcus analysed hundreds of ransomware incidents and prepared and distributed intelligence reports.
 Operation Orcus detected indicators of compromise showing Australian organisations being targeted by ransomware, and notified impending victims.
 These notifications prevented attacks and protected Australian organisations from financial loss.